8base/Documentation/docs/projects/introduction/jumpstart/navigation-accelerator/breadcrumbs-management.md

 ### Breadcrumb Generation Process

-- The function traverses the sidebar structure to find a match between the current route's path and the sidebar items' paths.
+1. The function traverses the sidebar structure to find a match between the current route's path and the sidebar items' paths.
-- When a match is found, the corresponding labels are added to the breadcrumb.
+2. When a match is found, the corresponding labels are added to the breadcrumb.
-- If no matches are found, the "Home" label is included in the breadcrumb for a seamless user experience.
+3. If no matches are found, the "Home" label is included in the breadcrumb for a seamless user experience.

 ### Generating and Displaying Breadcrumbs in the UI

-The generated breadcrumbs play a crucial role in helping users understand their current location within the application.
-Here's how they are generated and displayed in the user interface:
+Here's how breadcrumsb are generated and displayed in the user interface:

 Example: `Settings > Team Members`

-Consider the scenario where a user navigates to the "Team Members" section within the "Settings" area of your application.
-Here's how breadcrumbs are generated and displayed:
+Consider the scenario where a user navigates to the **Team Members** section within the **Settings** area of your application.
+Here is how breadcrumbs are generated and displayed:

 1. **Breadcrumbs Generation**:
    - The `generateBreadcrumbs` function dynamically creates breadcrumbs based on the user's current route and the sidebar configuration.
-   - For our example, it identifies that the user is in the "Team Members" section within the "Settings" area.
+   - For our example, it identifies that the user is in the **Team Members** section in the **Settings** area.
    - The generated breadcrumbs array for this scenario might look like this:
      - `{ label: 'Home', path: '/' }`
      - `{ label: 'Settings', path: '/settings' }`